jankampherbeek/EnigmaSuite/MyDocu/Enigma suite - Release notes.md

 ## Release 2022.0.3

-2022-  Code-only release,
+2022- 02-24 Code-only release,

-Calculation of planets and houses.
+- Calculation of planets and houses.
+- Input form for data for chart calculation.
+- Calculator for Julian Day number